 Education is one of the most important things that a child can have.
 DWC’s in-country partner, IFEJANT, recognizes this and strives to improve education opportunities along with human rights in and around Lima.
 IFEJANT is a non-profit organization that serves as a leader and supporter of an organized network of grassroots organizations serving women and working children.

 DWC and IFEJANT have had a long relationship working together to build better options for the children of the barrios.
-Teams of volunteers have done what you’ll be doing on this trip: hauling concrete, building walls or other parts of schools and meeting the children who will study in the school when it’s done.
+Teams of volunteers in Peru have done what you’ll be doing on this trip: hauling concrete, building walls or other parts of schools and meeting the children who will study in the school when it’s done.

 Read day-to-day experiences from our volunteers on the Peru Blog »